Canadian Bet Explained

 What Is the Difference Between a Canadian Bet and a Lucky 31?

-However, the major difference between the two bet types lies in the existence of single bets.
-As mentioned, the Super Yankee Canadian bet excludes singles from its multiple combinations, resulting in 26 bets only.
-The Lucky 31 bet, on the other hand, considers all possible outcomes in the five selections and covers the singles options.
-So, in this betting option, a punter would have 5 singles, 10 doubles, 10 trebles, 5 four-fold parlays, and 1 five-fold parlay, resulting in 31 bets.
-Hence, the name of the bet.
+The major difference between the Canadian bet and the Lucky 31 is the existence of singles.
+The Super Yankee excludes singles from its multiple combinations and amounts to 26 wagers.
+The Lucky 31, on the other hand, considers all possible outcomes in the five selections and covers the singles options.
+So, in this betting system, a punter would have 5 singles, 10 doubles, 10 trebles, 5 four-fold parlays, and 1 five-fold parlay, resulting in 31 bets.

 Parameter Canadian (Super Yankee Bet) Lucky 31 Bet